loipf/DNAsmash-pipeline/README.md

 # DNAsmash pipeline

-a fast paired-end DNA mapping pipeline using URMAP from `.fastq` or `.bam` files for sample swap detection of matched files using SMaSH
+a fast paired-end DNA mapping pipeline using URMAP from `.fastq` or `.bam` files for sample swap detection of matched files using SMaSH SNPs in maftools

 ---